Which place is cheaper, Greensboro or Jacksonville?

 Both Greensboro and Jacksonville during the summer are popular places to visit.

 In July, Jacksonville is generally around the same temperature as Greensboro.
-Temperatures in Jacksonville average around 82°F (28°C), and Greensboro stays around 81°F (27°C).
+Daily temperatures in Jacksonville average around 82°F (28°C), and Greensboro fluctuates around 81°F (27°C).

 In Greensboro, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the summer, Jacksonville often gets around the same amount of sunshine as Greensboro.
 Jacksonville gets 286 hours of sunny skies this time of year, while Greensboro receives 273 hours of full sun.